Automattic/jetpack/projects/packages/videopress/src/client/block-editor/hooks/use-video-player/Readme.md

 -   _iframeRef_ `upload` | `playback` | `upload-jwt`: Token scope.
 -   _isRequestingPreview_ `boolean`: True if the app is requesting the player preview
 -   _options_ `object`:
+-   _options.autoplay `?boolean`: It will be controlled when the previewOnHover is enabled.
 -   _options.initialTimePosition_ `?number`: The time to initially set the player to.
 -   _options.wrapperElement_ `?HTMLDivElement`: DOM player wrapper element.
 -   _options.PreviewOnHover_ `?object`